ABOUT US

 Our story starts in Queenstown.
 And Aspen.

-In 2018, The Aspen Institute New Zealand was formed as an independent, non-partisan and not-for-profit organisation established for all New Zealanders.
-It was founded by Christine Maiden Sharp with co-patrons the Rt.
+In 2018, The Aspen Institute New Zealand was founded by Christine Maiden Sharp as an independent, non-partisan and not-for-profit organisation established for all New Zealanders, with co-patrons the Rt.
 Hon.
 Helen Clark and the Rt.
 Hon.
 Sir Donald McKinnon.

 Our history.
 Seventy five years of enabling ideas.